-You can safely assume that few others have also heard about this spectacle and it remains a deliciously well-kept secret for now.
+You can safely assume that few others have also heard about this spectacle and it remains a deliciously well-kept secret for now, travelers to this area always comment on the sense of isolation here being complete and overwhelming.
 At this time of the year, the desert landscape turns lush and green under the dramatic thunder-clouds, and thousands of animals gather from the arid south to feed.
-Very often there will be predators and scavengers in attendance, and very few other people.
+Very often predators and scavengers are in attendance, and very few other people.
 In terms of wildlife, this is the absolute best time to visit the Kalahari.

 There are some simply unique camps here that are worth visiting in themselves, or for a truly exhilarating adventure, you can think about joining the herds on horseback.
 The Makgadikgadi Pans are a veritable treasure trove of stone age tools and it is possible to sensitively and sympathetically observe the ways of the San Bushmen here, as well as spend time with the one-and-only Meerkat up close and personal, making for a truly multi-faceted safari - which may be somewhat surprising for a desert n'est pas?